-The mental health community still has a long way to go in understanding the power and promise of EMDR therapy – that is why EMDR Educators of Florida is working to help competency with it expand through training.
+The mental health community still has a long way to go in understanding the power of EMDR therapy.
+That’s why EMDR Educators is working to help it expand through training therapists to use EMDR in their work with their clients.
 We want more clients to experience the great relief this healing mental health treatment can bring.

 Still, new remarkable successes and case stories arise every day.
 This treatment is transforming lives for the better, helping clients overcome past traumas and enjoy a better present.